 The saleability of both the Alandale Village concept and private dwellings is vital for positive returns on investment.
 The Trust’s common land surrounding private dwellings sets the stage and determines whether a prospective buyer would like to live in the Alandale environment.
 This correlates with positive brand development in the wider community through various media, and offers good promotional opportunities.

-Much of the treed network has been removed and many that remain are nearing the end of their life cycle or are a health hazard.
-Staged removal is required, replacing with a strong treed framework that has minimal visual impact on long views of the river environment and does not damage infrastructure.
+Much of the treed network has been removed and some that remain are nearing the end of their life cycle.
+Staged removal will be undertaken, replacing with a strong treed framework that has minimal visual impact on long views of the river environment and does not damage infrastructure.
 Primary trees will have 50+year expected life spans to maximise return on investment.

 Engagement Areas Key: High Priority (Red), Medium Priority (Orange), When Feasible (Yellow)